mainmatter/ember-simple-auth/guides/upgrade-to-v9.md

 }
 ```

-## Property assignment

-Use regular assignment to update custom properties; `Ember.set` and `.set()` also work with tracked fields.
-Declare custom state consumed by templates or reactive getters with `@tracked`.

 ## Complete session service

 With `useResolver: false` configured above, this service combines a typed cookie store with the OAuth2 authenticator from the earlier example.